inspiring & practical ideas

 This guide is loaded with ideas, inventory lists, and resources to support you in conveying the learning that is happening while children play!

 I only want creativity filling your inbox, so you'll see inspiration and support dropping in...but not too much!
-We respect your privacy.
-Unsubscribe at any time.

 Quite often I see the question of “what reggio curriculum should I purchase?” and usually very quickly the comments of “the child is the curriculum, you don’t purchase one” comes next.
 And this is very true but I’m sure it leaves the OG commenter more confused because that statement isn’t easily understood.
 Especially when you come from a traditional style that is theme based or highly adult led.
 What might also be said is, “The Reggio Emilia Approach is a pedagogy not a curriculum. “ Again true, but it’s probably making it even more confusing.